-It seems that the good girl, bad boy trope may be more than the plot line to your favorite rom-com.
-According to Gretchen Rubin, the author of The Four Tendencies, people can be divided into four personality types (tendencies), and the best romantic matches are made between what Rubin calls "obligers" and "rebels," reports Business Insider.
+It seems that the good girl, bad boy trope may be more than the plotline to your favorite rom-com.
+According to Gretchen Rubin, the author of The Four Tendencies, people can be divided into four personality types (otherwise known as tendencies).
+These include what Rubin calls the obliger, the upholder, the questioner, and the rebel.

-In order to categorize people into each of the four personality types—obliger, upholder, questioner, and rebel—she asks the question, "How do you respond to expectations?"
-(You can take Rubin's quiz to find out which one matches your personality type.)
+In order to categorize people into each of the four personality types, she asks the question, "How do you respond to expectations?"
+According to her, your specific tendency can be determined by how you respond to both outer and inner expectations.

-The obliger will meet outer expectations, but they are not always able to meet the expectations they set for themselves; they require accountability from others.
-Upholders are characterized by their ability to meet both inner and outer expectations; they're able to accomplish what others expect of them and meet their own expectations for themselves.
+For instance, the obliger will meet outer expectations, but they are not always able to meet the expectations they set for themselves; they require accountability from others.
+Then there are the upholders who are characterized by their ability to meet both inner and outer expectations; they're able to accomplish what others expect of them and meet their own expectations for themselves.
 Questioners can meet their inner expectations, but they are unlikely to do something just because someone else wants them to; they only act when it makes sense to them.
-Then there are the rebels, who are resistant to inner and outer expectations.
+Finally, there are the rebels, who are resistant to inner and outer expectations.

 The odd thing is that based on anecdotal evidence Rubin gathered from conversations with real couples, rebels and obligers tend to make a great pair. reports Business Insider.
 This may seem contradictory, but Rubin is able to explain the seemingly unorthodox pairing.
 "There's a deep affinity between obligers and rebels," she says.
 "Both have this resistance to inner expectation, and this gives them this feeling that the world is pushing on them and they want to push back."